Emergent horizon, Hawking radiation and chaos in the collapsed polymer model of a black hole: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Yshai Avishai, Doron Cohen, Guy Gur-Ari, Masanori Hanada and Sunny Itzhaki for valuable discussions.
+The research of RB is supported by the Israel Science Foundation grant no. 1294/16.
 The research of AJMM received support from an NRF Incentive Funding Grant 85353, an NRF Competitive Programme Grant 93595 and Rhodes Research Discretionary Grants.
 AJMM thanks Ben Gurion University for their hospitality during his visit.